Boot Camp 1: June 19-20, 2017 - CAPACITY REACHED

 Registration fee includes course material, breakfast, lunch, and refreshment breaks.
 Information on lodging and transportation can be found here.

-Cancellations: Cancellation notices must be received in writing by May 31, 2017 to receive a full refund.
-Due to workshop capacity, we regret that we are unable to refund fees for cancellations after May 31, 2017.
+Cancellations: Cancellation notices must be received in writing by 1) May 31, 2017 for the June EBC1 and 2) August 11, 2017 for the August EBC2 to receive a full refund.
+Due to workshop capacity, we regret that we are unable to refund fees for cancellations after these dates.
 Please email your cancellation notice to Columbia.EBC@gmail.com.

 This was a brilliant introduction to epigenetics, particularly, for me, in relation to environmental epidemiology.
 It alerted me to the challenges of sample collection and initial preparation in order for the results to be valid.
 The speakers were well-prepared and engaging and the material in terms of breadth and depth was exactly what I needed.
 I would highly recommend the training through the epigenetics workshop. - Dr. Robyn, from The Australian National University, reviewing the morning portion of the workshop held at the International Society for Environmental Epidemiology Conference in Rome, 2016.